Career Development with FootBridge

 Job Search Strategies

 When you’re searching for a job, it can feel like you’re hitting dead ends everywhere you look.
-Luckily, there’s no shortage of openings as the number of empty positions in the U.S. hit a record 7.3 million in 2019.
+Subsequent to the COVID-19 pandemic and the Great Resignation, job openings are at a record high.
 So, what are some good strategies to land one of these spots?

 Reach out to businesses in your field